 Exfoliate Your Scalp The Right Way

 The skincare aisle is one crowded place with several products lined up for specific purposes.
 From serums, moisturizers, scrubs, toners to masks, formulas have been carefully curated to cater to the skin’s needs.
 But what about your scalp?
-It has the same needs as your skin, in fact, more becuase it is the skin where your hair inhibits, grows, and nurtures.
+It has the same needs as your skin, in fact, more because it is the skin where your hair inhibits, grows, and nurtures.
 Good thing the scalp is now getting much-needed attention from the experts.
 They have introduced new techniques and products to take care of the important skin area; the scalp.

 The particular haircare technique in the discussion here is scalp exfoliation.
 Yes, scalp exfoliation is necessary, and you will know why you need it.
 Read on: